Short-length SSVEP data extension by a novel generative adversarial networks based framework: Discussion

-From Fig. 4 and Fig. 5, we can find an interesting phenomenon that reconstructed long-time SSVEP signals are capable of reducing the performance gap among various classification methods.
+From Fig.~\ref{fig4} to Fig.~\ref{fig6}, we could find an interesting phenomenon that reconstructed long-length SSVEP signals are capable of reducing the classification performance gap among various classification methods.
 To explain this phenomenon, we visualize extracted features of a representative subject (subject 5 on Dial SSVEP Dataset) for four baseline classification methods.
-It can be observed from Fig. 7 that there is a large gap in the features extracted from each category on the original signals, while the gap is gradually narrowed on the augmented signals.
-Specifically, for the classification algorithms that previously had not obvious features of the target stimulus on the original signal, the features were further amplified on the augmented signals.
-In other words, the augmented signals possess more discriminative or representative features of the target stimulus compared to the original signal, which makes it easier for the classification algorithm to distinguish between target and non-target stimuli and thus facilitates the improvement of the classification performance.